 These particular misdeeds ran the gamut on social media.
 The open letter accused Tuvel of some academic concerns like mischaracterization and unpopular vocabulary.
-Twitter was more concerned with focusing on Tuvel as a “cishetero white wom[an refusing] to listen to cis black women and trans folks,” committing “cis white bullshit.”
+Critics on Twitter were more concerned with focusing on Tuvel as a “cishetero white wom[an refusing] to listen to cis black women and trans folks,” committing “cis white bullshit.”
 Noah Berlatsky wrote a shallow criticism that spends most of its time discussing how the article will be used against transpeople, and the other large bulk on Tuvel’s ignorance of history — as if history is somehow relevant to the logical consequences of a few philosophical commitments.
 He, again, fails to engage with it academically.
 It’s true that Tuvel could have incorporated more work on trans history; it’s also true that it in no way effects her basic argument.

 Some responses revealed the ideological reasons for opposing Tuvel’s research.
 Dianna E. Anderson writes, “my problem as a philosophy undergrad… [was that] philosophy seems to separate itself out into a moral vacuum where every question is ‘just asking’ … there has to be a moral framework guiding which questions you’re asking and why … that’s why I grounded my higher education in Women’s Studies, where moral parameters are drawn around questions.”
 Incidentally, this is one of the two reasons the Church censored Galileo: first, it thought Galileo to be factually inaccurate; second, it had a boundary — theology of the Bible — past which speculation could not take place; cosmological and astronomical theorizing were not to transgress this line.
 Anderson commits herself to Women’s Studies as a place where stifling zones are set up; dogmas that may not be passed.
 (Funny enough, the first reason the Church employed censorship has not been picked up by Tuvel’s opposition.)

 The non-scholarly attacks on Tuvel don’t hold water, which a short turn to the essay reveals.
-Daily Nous covered most of those points, and NY Mag addressed, again, the extent to which the criticisms avoided a critical look at the actual arguments contained within.
+Daily Nous covered most of those points, and Jesse Singal at NY Mag addressed, again, the extent to which the criticisms avoided a critical look at the actual arguments contained within.
 Tuvel is not a transmisogynist.
 For some people outside of feminist academic philosophy, she would probably even seem like a caricature of an “ultra-leftist.”
 The attacks on her are antithetical to academic humility: among them ad hominems, appeals to authority, slippery slopes and strawmen.
 The academic environment necessary for such an unscholarly attack on a philosopher for not being aligned enough with the contemporary orthodoxy — and that is all it seems to boil down to — is very unnerving to those acquainted with the historical censorship of ideas.
-(Incidentally, Hypatia is named for Hypatia of Alexandria — a female Greek philosopher murdered for inciting controversy.
-The irony seems to be lost on everyone.)
+Adding to this, Hypatia is named for Hypatia of Alexandria — a female Greek philosopher murdered for inciting controversy.
+The irony seems to be lost on everyone.

 The reasons given in the open letter to retract the article seem to merit, at most, a slight semantic revision.
 The scholars, among them Judith Butler, instead want a full apology and censorship.
 So then, what remains is to ask about the environment of philosophy that enabled this.
 Hypatia identifies itself as a “forum for cutting-edge work in feminist philosophy” … it also states that “feminist philosophy arises out of diverse traditions and methods within philosophy,” and commits to engage and uplift diversity within the field.
 Diversity in a continental philosophy journal might mean pluralistic methodology, e.g., hermeneutics, phenomenology, deconstrucion, dialectics, etc. Here, instead, the emphasis is on diversity of identity, which is seen as the foundation of “lived experience” (per the apology), which, it is conferred, provides access to enriched understanding.